ObelusFamily/Anythink-Market-f9j03/frontend/readme.md

 To start the app use: `./start.sh` from the frontend directory.

 Make sure your server is up and running to serve requests.
-Make sure you add .env file and adding PORT differnt than 3000 You may use .env.example as reference
+Add a .env file and change the port to something other than 3000 You may use .env.example as reference
 ## Pages overview